calvinhla/APIDocumentationSandbox/Content_Portal/Documentation/Community/community-search.md

 <a id="tocSstreamsearchresult"></a>
 <a id="tocsstreamsearchresult"></a>

-The StreamSearchResult Data Transfer Object.
+The StreamSearchResult object.
 This is the model representation exposed to callers of controller endpoints.

 ### Properties